mmiranda222/.statsuite/content/configurations/de-configuration.md

 ![Homepage facets](/images/faq-homepage-facets.png)

 Facets are **localised**, thus you must add the translated name of the chosen facet if your instance of .Stat DE is configured with several languages.
+Replace spaces in your facet names by underline `_`.
 For instance, if you configure an instance of .Stat DE in both English and French languages, and the localised name of your CategoryScheme "Topic" in French is "Thème", and the localised name of your Concept "Country" in French is "Pays", then the configuration must be as such:

 ```json